 You are the maintainer of the blog BLACK & WHITE HAIGA/HAISHA.
 Why the focus on black and white?

 The preference for black and white is a personal choice, born out of the effect that two-toned images have on me.
 It seems to me to accentuate the atmosphere in the haiku, plus the mind's eye is focused strictly on the lines and message of the subject.
 For example, being captivated by a sunrise, you risk overlooking that the image has no subject, only color.
+When we were learning about photography, the teacher told us to turn the colour image into bitonal and if it still had any meaning, we could keep it, but if it was only about colour, and nothing more, we had to drop it.

 Where do your ideas and inspirations come from and which topics are especially important to you?